Diksha901/Wallet_Risk_Scores/README.md

            0.2 * (1 / (1 + features['gas_spent']))`
 > A weight of 0.2 is given to activity days and gas_spent while we take the features avg_value and total_tx(transactions) as more important features(weights=0.3) .
 > A high value of each of the following features will imply a lower risk and vice-a-versa .
 > we have also trained a Random Forest regressor to get risk_scores from the features engineered .
 But the ML trained model does not give good results .
 Due to high percentage of high risk wallets most scores are towards 1000 in final_ml_scores.csv.
+> Heuristic based weighted formula in `scoring_model.py` works better than ML model for this case .